quanteda/tutorials.quanteda.io/content/basic-operations/dfm/dfm_lookup.markdown

 require(quanteda)
 ```

-`laver-garry.cat` is a Wordstat dictionary that contain lef-righ political ideology keywords (Laver & Garry 2000).
+`laver-garry.cat` is a Wordstat dictionary that contain left-right political ideology keywords (Laver and Garry 2000).

 ```r